dianajyoo/module-one-final-project-guidelines-dumbo-web-091718/README.md

 ## ADDITIONAL GEMS
   1. faker
-    -Generates fake data at random
+    - Generates fake data at random

   2. tty-prompt
     - An interactive command line prompt for getting and validating inputs